Malkanagouda/Power_BI_Projects/Student-Performance/README.md

-# Student Performance Analysis with Power BI
+# 🎓 Student Performance Analysis with Power BI

-## Overview
+This Power BI project analyzes **student performance data** to derive insights that can improve educational outcomes.
+The dataset includes information such as **gender, race/ethnicity, parental level of education, lunch type, test preparation course completion, and scores** in math, reading, and writing.

-This Power BI project aims to analyze student performance data and derive insights to improve educational outcomes.
-The dataset includes information such as gender, race/ethnicity, parental level of education, lunch type, test preparation course completion, and scores in math, reading, and writing.
-This README provides an overview of key insights, DAX measures, and visualization suggestions derived from the analysis.
+---
 ## Key Insights and DAX Measures

 1. **Overall Performance:**